wickworks/witchdice/README.md

 - setting: customize which icon shows up for natural 20s

 ###### TECHNICAL ######
+- add https to start of link in copied room

 - validation for damage number inputs
 - Firbase-side validate room/person name; must be length X & are only letters